leantdr04/leantdr04/README.md

 ## 📍 About Me
 **Leant Dela Rosa**
-- Recent Computer Engineering graduate | Aspiring Network Engineer 🎯
+- Recent Computer Engineering graduate 🎯
 - Interested in computers, networks, and cybersecurity

 ---